20 Tips to Improve Your Typography Skills

 20. Use Proper Punctuation

-• Use the correct symbols, such as ½ instead of 1/2.
+• Use correct symbols like ½ instead of 1/2.

-Conclusion: How to Improve your Typography Skills
+Conclusion: How to Improve Your Typography Skills

 Typography plays an essential role in the success of any design.
 In this blog post, we discuss 20 tips for improving your typography skills.